 Courtesy Bike East Bay

 |The Laboratory and adjacent city are rewarding but challenging places for getting around on two wheels.
 There are resources for learning how to increase your safety and enjoyment.
 For instance, Bike East Bay presents “Urban Cycling 101” and other online courses, as well as in-person courses with practical sessions.|

 Skills + Maintenance + Protective Gear + Alertness = Safety

 • Watch your speed when descending our steep hills.
-(In an important new development, for cars and bikes alike the new speed limit is 15 mph — or lower where posted — across the Lab site.)
+(For cars and bikes alike the new speed limit is 15 mph — or lower where posted — across the Lab site.)

 • Check your bicycle’s brakes and general mechanical condition before riding.

 • Always wear a helmet (unconditionally required when riding on LBNL premises and a good idea regardless).